On-Campus Life

 Student-Faculty Committees

-The Segregated University Fee Allocation Committee (SUFAC) recommends to the Student Senate the manner in which funds collected by the state for support of student activities are to be distributed among eligible organizations.
-The committee also allocates funds to eligible groups for equipment and supplies, reviews requests for the Sustainability Fund, and makes recommendations to the student senate.
+The Segregated University Fee Allocation Committee (SUFAC) recommends to the Student Senate the manner in which funds collected by the university for support of student activities are to be distributed among eligible organizations.
+The committee also allocates funds to eligible groups for equipment and supplies, reviews requests for the Sustainability Fund, and makes recommendations to the Student Senate.

-The Legislative Affairs Committee is responsible for encouraging student participation in voting and other events and maintaining these by-laws of the various Student Senate committees.
+The Legislative Affairs Committee is responsible for encouraging student participation in voting and other events and maintaining the by-laws of the various Student Senate committees.

-The Marketing and Special Events Committee consists of up to four Student Senators as well as the Public Relations Director.
-The committee focuses on organizing and planning events sponsored by UWLSA.
+The Marketing and Special Events Committee focuses on organizing and planning events sponsored by UW-LSA.
 With the help of the Executive Cabinet, the committee also aids in facilitating creative discussion on the best way for the group to positively impact the experience of UWL students.

 Student Governance Associations